Tanndev/Maelstrom/documentation/rules.md

 Once you've determined your action, dice pool, and difficulty, it's time for some of that sweet, sweet randomness.

 #### Step 1: Roll
-Roll a number of ten-sided dice equal to your dice pool.
+Roll a number of ten-sided dice equal to your dice pool and roll any bonus dice due to specialties.

-If you're using one of your character's specialties, you may roll an additional die for each die that shows a 10.
+Each die can have one of three results:
+- Each die showing a number equal to or greater than your difficulty is a success
+- Each die showing a 1 is a botch.
+- Each other die is a failure (sometimes called a simple failure)

 #### Step 2: Count Successes
 Count how many dice are showing a number equal to or greater than your difficulty number; these are your successes.

 If you have a threshold, immediately remove that number of successes.
 Any successes removed in this way don't count at all and aren't considered cancelled; they effectively never happened at all.
 (Note: this affects successes, not the dice themselves.
 So it does not prevent you from adding additional dice by using a speciality.
 It can still remove successes from added dice, however.)

-#### Step 3: Subtract Failures
+#### Step 3: Subtract Botches
 Ones are bad.
-Count how many dice are showing a 1; these are your failures.
-Each failure you roll cancels one of your successes.
+Count how many dice are showing a 1; these are your botches.
+Each botch you roll cancels one of your successes.

 #### Step 4: Succeed, Fail, or Botch
 If you still have any successes, then congratulations!
 You've succeeded your action.
 How well you did is determined by how many successes you still have.
 For most actions, a single success is enough to just barely make it while three or more means you did a really good job.
 The storyteller will describe your action and the potentially-glorious result.

-If you had no successes or failures, or if all your successes were cancelled, then you've simply failed.
+If you had no successes or botches left, then you've simply failed.
 You weren't able to accomplish what you tried to do.
 You missed your shot, lost the person you were following, or couldn't hack the computer.
 The storyteller will describe what went wrong.
 Still, it could have been worse...

-If you rolled any failures without rolling any successes (including cancelled ones), then you've botched.
+If you rolled more botches than successes, then you've botched.
 Not only did you fail, but things went very wrong.
 Perhaps the part you were trying to fix is permanently broke, or you gun is jammed, or you've crashed and ruined your car.
 Whatever it was, the storyteller will describe uncomfortable results of your utter failure ...usually in graphic detail.

 #### Easy Counting Trick
 All this counting of dice can sound a little complicated and slow at first.

 Fortunately, there's actually a really easy way to figure out your result quickly:
-1. After you've rolled your dice, pick out the successes and failures.
-Remove the rest.
+1. After you've rolled your dice, pick out the failures and remove them.
+1. Roll bonus dice according to the specialty rules and discard failures.
+    - Remember that 1s are simple failures on bonus dice, not botches.
 1. If you have a threshold, take that many of the successes and remove them.
-1. If you have no successes but at least one failure, you've botched.
-1. Pair up successes with failures and remove each pair.
+1. Pair up successes with botches and remove each pair.
-1. If you have any successes left, that's how well you succeed.
+1. If you have any successes left, you've succeeded with that many successes.
-1. If you don't have any successes left, you've failed.
+1. If you have any botches left, you've botched.
+1. Otherwise, you've failed.

 ### Storyteller Suggestions
 Even after you've figured out what traits to use for your player's action, determining what difficulties and thresholds to set can be tricky sometimes.
 This section provides some suggestions and tables to make it a little bit easier.
 However, it'll also vary greatly depending on what sort of game you're running and how much of a challenge you and your players want.
 Start with the guidelines here and then adjust to suit your story and your players.